AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/developing/extending/app-builder/videos/security.md

 # Segurança do App Builder

-Saiba mais sobre a segurança da ação Adobe Runtime, a autenticação e a autorização do usuário e do AppBuilder.
+Saiba mais sobre a segurança de ação do Adobe Runtime, autenticação e autorização do usuário e do AppBuilder.

 >[!VIDEO](https://video.tv.adobe.com/v/339249/?quality=12&learn=on)